xianhaochen/backup.github.io/_pages/Members.md

 nav: true
 ---

-The \underline{W}ireless Networking & Intelligence (WILL) lab at The University of Hong Kong focuses on AI-centric next-generation networking, covering the topics on 5G/6G systems, edge computing, and distributed machine learning.
+The <strong>W</strong>ireless Networking & Intelligence (WILL) lab at The University of Hong Kong focuses on AI-centric next-generation networking, covering the topics on 5G/6G systems, edge computing, and distributed machine learning.
 The overarching goal is to leverage in-network communications and computing resources to connect and intelligentize ``everything''!

 #### Current PhD students: